 Find out if your phone company has a roaming plan before you leave or buy a local sim (not possible in some places).
-Before traveling to new country always check what is the cost of contacting you for your native country.
-Last time cost of reaching my phone number was about 5.0 PLN per minute.
+Before travelling to a new country always check what is the cost of contacting you for your native country.
+The last time the cost of reaching my phone number was about 5.0 PLN per minute.

-In some countries SIM prepaid card can be found on some regular shops, small shops, stands or in large local networks.
+In some countries, SIM prepaid cards can be found in some regular shops, small shops, stands or in large local networks.

 Some more tips